See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Students should contact the Registrar’s Office to request deferral to the following semester as soon as possible.
 This will enable your graduation application to be transferred to the following semester.

-Students who fail to meet requirements after requesting a deferral may be required to reapply to the institution, reapply for graduation, meeting graduation requirements based on the catalog that is active at that time and repay the graduation fee.
+Students who fail to meet requirements after requesting a deferral may be required to reapply to the institution, reapply for graduation, meet graduation requirements based on the catalog that is active at that time, and repay the graduation fee.

 What college am I a part of?

-UPIKE’s academic programs are within four colleges/school: the College of Arts & Sciences, the Coleman College of Business, the Elliott School of Nursing, and the Patton College of Education.
+UPIKE’s academic programs are within four colleges: The College of Arts & Sciences, The Coleman College of Business, The College of Nursing and Human Services, and The Patton College of Education.

 Is there handicapped parking & seating?

-The accessible entrance to the Eastern Kentucky Exposition Center is on the main street entrance of the building.
-Individuals with state issued handicapped parking permits may drop off handicapped guests at the docking entrance of the EXPO and park in the designated area behind the EXPO Center.
+The accessible entrance to the Appalachian Wireless Arena is on the main street entrance of the building.
+Individuals with state-issued handicapped parking permits may drop off handicapped guests at the docking entrance and park in the designated area behind the Appalachian Wireless Arena.

 Accessible seating for individuals with disabilities and one family member is available on the concourse railing.
 Guests requiring special accommodation or handicapped seating on the day of the ceremony should plan to arrive at least 30 minutes early to receive assistance.